IPSE-TEAM/ipse-core/document/README.md

 If you want to estimate how much more time is needed, the server log (via the command tail -f ipse.log) shows the processed and newly validated blocks for your node.You can then compare with Telemetry or the current PolkadotJS blockchain browser.

 ## 1.3 Start the local node
-When the node synchronization data is completed, close the IPSE program, restart the local node(staging or main), and run the following commands (write to log files and run in the background):
+When the node synchronization data is completed, close the IPSE program, restart the local node(Test Network or Main Network), and run the following commands (write to log files and run in the background):
 ```
 sudo ./IPSE --chain main --ws-port 9948 --rpc-port 30339 --execution=NativeElseWasm  --unsafe-ws-external --unsafe-rpc-external  --rpc-cors=all --base-path db --rpc-methods=Unsafe  --pruning=archive --wasm-execution Compiled --name 节点名字自定义   > ipse.log 2>&1 &
 ```